 Synthetic Blend Oil

 High-mileage oil is a somewhat unique branch of oil that’s entirely on its own.
-These products have a blend of unique additives included which are designed to help protect engine seals, which in turn helps prevent oil evaporation and improves overall performance.
+These products include a blend of unique additives designed to help protect engine seals, which in turn helps prevent oil evaporation and improves overall performance.

-For over 30 years, the auto repair experts at Christian Brothers Automotive have offered quality care and maintenance services for your vehicle, including full-service oil changes.
+For over 30 years the auto repair experts at Christian Brothers Automotive have offered quality care and maintenance services for your vehicle, including full-service oil changes.
 Whether your car is brand new or has hundreds of thousands of miles on the odometer, you can trust our ASE-Certified technicians to ensure it’s running at its absolute best and is well cared for.